Hull Kingston Rovers hold on for rugby league playoff win over Toronto Wolfpack

-Trailing 14-6 at the break, the second-year Wolfpack turned up the pressure and the visitors began to make mistakes and concede penalties.
-Toronto led 16-14 before HKR went ahead 26-16 on converted tries by Chris Atkin and Chris Clarkson in the 60th and 63rd minutes.

-Toronto answered with an Andrew Dixon try, his second of the game, in the 73rd minute to cut the lead to 26-22.
-Former Wolfpack captain Craig Hall then added a 40-metre-plus penalty in the 76th minute to make it 28-22.
+Added captain Josh McCrone: “We probably did well to be within six points at the end the way we played ...
+When you go out to play football, you want to put your best foot forward and me personally and as a team, I don’t think we did that today ”

+The second-year Wolfpack repeatedly laid siege on the visitors’ goal line, repelled by hard-nosed defence or denied by their own errors.

-The Wolfpack, who topped the second-tier Betfred Championship during the regular season with a 20-2-1 record, had lost their two previous encounters with teams from the top-fight — 66-10 in May to Warrington Wolves and 29-22 in 2017 to Salford Red Devils, both in Ladbrokes Challenge Cup play.
+Toronto, which topped the second-tier Betfred Championship during the regular season with a 20-2-1 record, had lost its two previous encounters with teams from the top-flight – 66-10 in May to Warrington Wolves and 29-22 in 2017 to Salford Red Devils, both in Ladbrokes Challenge Cup play.

-The three Super League losses aside, Toronto boast a 41-3-2 career record.
+The three Super League losses aside, Toronto boasts a 41-3-2 career record in its rise from the English third-tier.

-The Wolfpack came into the game with a 19-1-0 career record at home (including one match at Fletcher’s Fields).
-The previous loss was a 30-12 defeat by Featherstone Rovers in the regular-season finale July 28.

-Hull Kingston Rovers, whose history dates back to 1882, proved a tough nut to crack Saturday.
-After going down 6-0, they reeled off 14 straight points off Toronto errors while turning back one Wolfpack attack after another.

-Toronto also got a try from Nick Rawsthorne.
-Gareth O’Brien kicked three conversions and two penalties before 7,540 at Lamport Stadium.

-Junior Vaivai and Hall also scored tries for Hull Kingston Rovers.
-Danny Tickle kicked four conversions.
-Hall added a penalty for the Robins.
+Hull KR, whose history dates back to 1882, showed Super League resilience – bending but not breaking while mounting two comebacks to the Wolfpack’s one on the day.

-Toronto pressured HKR earlier but were stymied by handling errors by Chase Stanley and Josh McCrone before Rawsthorne dove over in the corner to give the Wolfpack the early lead.
+Handling errors by Chase Stanley and McCrone killed off early Toronto attacks just metres from the HKR goal line before Nick Rawsthorne dove over in the corner for a 6-0 Wolfpack lead.

-But the visitors showed their mettle with some bone-crunching tackles, including one early Tommy Lee challenge that sent six-foot-four 245-pound Ashton Sims flying backwards.
-Later in the half, Tickle did not live up to his name in steamrolling Toronto fullback Gareth O’Brien.

-The visitors pulled even in the 21st minute when Adam Quinlan retrieved a Blake Wallace kick at his own try-line and raced up the field.
-Speedy winger Mason Caton-Brown eventually ran him down but Quinlan passed to Vaivai, one of three HKR players in support, and the New Zealand-born U.S. international ran it in.
+Adam Quinlan retrieved a Toronto kick at his own try line and raced up the field.
+Speedy winger Mason Caton-Brown eventually ran him down but Quinlan lobbed the ball over his head to Junior Vaivai, one of three HKR players in support, and the New Zealand-born U.S. international ran it in.

-Dixon finally broke through the HKR defence, breaking a Quinlan tackle to crash over in the 44th minute and cut the deficit to two.
-Two quick O’Brien penalties then gave Toronto a 16-14 lead.
+Toronto answered with another Dixon try in the 73rd minute to cut the lead to 26-22.
+Hall then added a 40-metre-plus penalty for the coup de grace in the 76th minute to make it 28-22.

+It marked only the Wolfpack’s second loss in 21 home games (19-20-0) – and their second straight after a 30-12 defeat by Featherstone Rovers in the regular-season finale July 28.

-The Super 8s Qualifiers pit the bottom four teams in the top division against the top four of the second-tier Betfred Championship in a round-robin competition.
+The Super 8s Qualifiers pit the bottom four teams in the top division against the top four of the Championship in a round-robin competition.

 The top three finishers earn Super League status while No 4 takes on No. 5 in what is dubbed the “Million Pound Game” to see who joins them.

-Hull Kingston Rovers, which finished 10th in the 12-team top-flight this season at (8-14-1), lost 28-10 to Salford, in their Super 8s Qualifiers opener.
-And with Leeds Rhinos their next opponent, a win was needed Saturday.
+Hull KR, which finished 10th in the 12-team top-flight this season at (8-14-1), lost 28-10 to Salford in their playoff opener.
+And with Leeds Rhinos their next opponent, a win was needed on Saturday.

-Toronto was without both its first-choice wingers, injured in last week’s 14-0 playoff-opening win over Halifax RLFC.
-High-scoring Liam Kay (ankle) is done for the season with an ankle injury while Mattie Russell sat out due to concussion protocol.
-Rawsthorne and newcomer Caton-Brown started in their place.
+The Wolfpack are off until Sept.
+1 when they host the London Broncos, the only Championship team to beat them this season.

 Welcome to The Globe and Mail’s comment community.
 This is a space where subscribers can engage with each other and Globe staff.
 Non-subscribers can read and sort comments but will not be able to engage with them in any way.
 Click here to subscribe.